o2r-project/o2r-project.github.io/imprint.md

 We only collect anonymised IPs masking 3 bytes, e.g. `192.xxx.xxx.xxx`, to learn about the number of visitors on our site.
 We honor the [Do Not Track (DNT)](https://en.wikipedia.org/wiki/Do_Not_Track) header.

-If you do not want to be tracked at all, please use the option below.
+If you do not want the pages you visit to be tracked _by the o2r team_ at all, please use the option below.

 <iframe frameborder="no" width="600px" height="200px" src="https://o2r.uni-muenster.de/piwik/index.php?module=CoreAdminHome&action=optOut"></iframe>

-## Discussion

-We use [DISQUS](https://disqus.com/) for discussion of blog articles.
-Please check their [data sharing settings](https://help.disqus.com/customer/portal/articles/1657951) information if you have any privacy concerns.
-In short, if you enable Do Not Track in your browser, you must opt-in manually.
-Also, we've disabled [anonymous cookie targeting](https://help.disqus.com/customer/portal/articles/1657951-ad-training-settings) for our site's visitors.
+This website embeds [DISQUS](https://disqus.com/) for the **discussions** of blog articles.
+Please check their [article on privacy and GDPR compliance](https://blog.disqus.com/update-on-privacy-and-gdpr-compliance) if you have any concerns about your data.
+We have disabled [anonymous cookie targeting](https://help.disqus.com/customer/portal/articles/1657951-ad-training-settings) for our site's visitors.

 ## Notice of Liability